MetaCluster: Enabling Deep Compression of Kolmogorov-Arnold Network: Related Works

 \subsection{Kolmogorov-Arnold Networks}

-The KAN has emerged as a popular alternative to the MLP \citep{liu2024kan}.
-The most popular variant has used a weighted summation of a B-spline basis to represent the activations on each edge \citep{liu2024kan}.
-However, since its rise to popularity, there have been numerous alternative variations of the KAN, such as using a host of basis functions, such as RBFs, Chebyshev polynomials, Legendre Polynomials, Gram polynomials, wavelets, and rational functions \citep{li2024kolmogorov, ss2024chebyshev, bozorgasl2024wavkan,aghaei2024rkan}.

-Although KAN has primarily achieved success in scientific applications and equation modeling tasks \citep{li2025u, wang2024kolmogorov, wang2025kolmogorov, coffman2025matrixkan, koenig2024kan}, it has recently shown promise in the realm of computer vision with the introduction of the Kolmogorov-Arnold Transformer \citep{yang2024kolmogorov, raffel2025flashkat}.
-However, despite its successes, the KAN has struggled with shortcomings such as increased training instability, computational cost, and parameter count \citep{yu2024kan,VisionKAN2024}.
-Our work directly targets the memory scaling obstacle of KANs, creating topologically identical KANs that are smaller than comparable MLPs while maintaining accuracy.
+KANs have evolved rapidly, with numerous variants exploring different basis functions such as B-splines, radial basis functions (RBFs), Chebyshev and Legendre polynomials, Gram polynomials, wavelets, and rational functions \citep{liu2024kan, li2024kolmogorov, ss2024chebyshev, bozorgasl2024wavkan, aghaei2024rkan}.
+These architectures have demonstrated strong performance in scientific computing and equation modeling \citep{li2025u, wang2025kolmogorov, coffman2025matrixkan, koenig2024kan} and have recently extended to computer vision through designs such as the Kolmogorov-Arnold Transformer \citep{yang2024kolmogorov, raffel2025flashkat}.
+Despite these successes, KANs face persistent challenges, including training instability, computational overhead, and a substantial increase in parameter count compared to MLPs \citep{yu2024kan,VisionKAN2024}.
+Our work directly addresses the memory-scaling bottleneck of KANs by creating topologically identical KANs that are smaller than comparable MLPs while maintaining accuracy.